 Stages of Whipped Egg Whites

-Foamy - The egg whites are still primarily liquid, with some bubbles that may cause the egg whites to look slightly opaque.
+- Foamy: The egg whites are still primarily liquid, with some bubbles that may cause the egg whites to look slightly opaque.

-Soft Peaks - The egg whites are now white, will hold their shape in the bowl, and will not slide out if the bowl is tipped sideways.
+- Soft Peaks: The egg whites are now white, will hold their shape in the bowl, and will not slide out if the bowl is tipped sideways.
 When the beaters or whisk is lifted out of the egg whites, they will form soft peaks that slump over to the side.

 Using Whipped Egg Whites

 Whipped egg whites should be used immediately as they may lose volume or weep moisture as they sit.
 Never beat or aggressively stir egg whites into other ingredients.
 Rather, other ingredients should be gently folded into the egg whites.
-Fold a few times as possible to combine the ingredients and maintain as much volume as possible.
+Fold as few times as possible to combine the ingredients and maintain as much volume as possible.